zzzacharyc/Scales/README.md

 ![](VariousScales.png)
 Scales
 ======
 In this project you will create a function that simulates a scale and then use nested loops to make a pattern of scales.
 The particular type of scale you simulate is up to you.
 Reptiles, fish, armor, mermaids and dragons are all examples of things with scales.
-[Feathers and hair are evolutionary developments of scales](https://www.science.org/news/2016/06/human-hair-bird-feathers-came-reptile-scales) and could be simulated in this project as well.

 Program Requirements
 --------------------
 * Your program will use a function `void scale(int x, int y)` to simulate a *single* scale.
 The arguments `x` and `y` will be used to position the scale